erikeidt/erikeidt.github.io/The-Double-E-Method.md

 	* [Draconum Double-E Expression Parser](https://github.com/erikeidt/Draconum/tree/master/src/3.%20Expression%20Parser)
 	  * [ExpressionParser.cs](https://github.com/erikeidt/Draconum/blob/master/src/3.%20Expression%20Parser/Expression%20Parser%20Library/ExpressionParser.cs)

-I developed this algorithm in 1978.&nbsp; The closest thing I've see to this is the Shunting Yard algorithm, but that is lacking significant capability.&nbsp; We might describe the Double-E algorithm as gluing two Shunting Yard algorithms together (one for each of the two states, while also capturing more parse state in the states & stacks).&nbsp; Shift-reduce parsing is more general purpose approach, though state tables introduce complexity that isn't needed for infix expression parsing, which arguably makes it harder to understand.
+I developed this algorithm in 1978.&nbsp; The closest thing I've see to this is the Shunting Yard algorithm, but that is lacking significant capability.&nbsp; We might liken the Double-E algorithm as gluing two Shunting Yard algorithms together (one for each of the two states, while also capturing more parse state in the states & stacks).&nbsp; Shift-reduce parsing is more general purpose approach, though the state tables introduce complexity that isn't needed for infix expression parsing.

+The Double-E approach is simple & accurate; it uses code instead of a grammar.&nbsp; This, along with no recursion, no backtracking, helps keeps things simple.&nbsp; To accept a different expression language, we edit the code.&nbsp; It produces AST's, but not Parse Trees aka Concrete Syntax Trees.&nbsp; (One could add tree nodes for parenthesis as though are elided from generated ASTs, for example).

+---

 ## Notes